aospapp/aosp/external/bc/manuals/development.md

 While these rules are not hard and fast, using them as a guide will probably help.

+#### Digit Clamping

+There is a question of what to do when parsing numbers and coming across digits that are greater than or equal to the current `ibase`. `bc` and `dc` do one of two things:

+* Clamp the digit to the maximum correct digit, or
+* Use the digit as-is, multiplying it by the `ibase` to the power of the digit's position (starting from 0 at the least significant digit).

+The former behavior is what GNU `bc` does, and the latter is what GNU `dc`, the OpenBSD `bc`, and the OpenBSD `dc` do.

+It is possible to switch between the two with the `-c` and `-C` command-line options.
+However, it is important for developers to understand that both behaviors exist and should exist.

+The library can also do both, and it is set in a global for each thread.

 ### Strings as Numbers